Planck 2015 results. XVII. Constraints on primordial non-Gaussianity: Abstract

 \textit {Resonance model peak statistics:} To determine the statistical significance of these results given the look-elsewhere effect of scanning across the parameters $(\omega,\,\phi)$, we have used the two peak statistics defined above in Eqs.~\eqref{eq:lookelse} and \eqref{eq:lookelsemulti} for feature models \citep{Fergusson:2014hya}.
-In this case, the maximum peak statistic for the constant resonance model of $2.6\sigma$ (\textit{T+E}) is readjusted to an unremarkable `look elsewhere' single peak significance of $0.9\sigma$.
-Likewise the apparently significant results above $3\sigma$ for the equilateral and flattened models now fall below $2.0\sigma$ with \itTpE.
-Using the single peak statistic alone, we would conclude that there is not strong evidence for any individual resonance model.
-Moreover, the bispectrum peaks observed do not correlate well with the corresponding frequencies of peaks measured in the power spectrum \citep{planck2014-a24}.
+In this case, the maximum peak statistic for the constant resonance model of $2.6\,\sigma$ (\textit{T+E}) is readjusted to an unremarkable ``look-elsewhere" single peak significance of $0.9\,\sigma$.
+Likewise the apparently significant results above $3\,\sigma$ for the equilateral and flattened models now fall below $2.0\,\sigma$ with \itTpE.
+Using the single peak statistic alone, we would conclude that there is no strong evidence for any individual resonance model.
+Resonance models also generate oscillations in the power spectrum, and an analysis based on the 2015 temperature and polarization likelihood is presented in \citep{planck2014-a24}.
+A combined statistical treatment of resonance model power spectrum and bispectrum results will be reported in the future.

-The multipeak statistic in Eq.~\eqref{eq:lookelsemulti} integrates over the resonance model signal across all frequencies to determine consistency with Gaussianity.
-The constant resonance model has a modest multipeak signal but, like the feature models, the equilateral and flattened resonance shapes offer stronger `hints'.
-The multipeak equilateral signal rose from $1.9\sigma$ (\itT-only) to $3.1\sigma$ (\itTpE) after adjusting for the `look elsewhere' effect, while the flattened signal went from $2.4\sigma$ (\itT-only) to $3.2\sigma$ (\itTpE).
+The multi-peak statistic in Eq.~\eqref{eq:lookelsemulti} integrates the resonance model signal across all frequencies to determine consistency with Gaussianity.
+The constant resonance model has a modest multi-peak signal but, like the feature models, the equilateral and flattened resonance shapes offer stronger hints.
+The multi-peak equilateral signal rose from $1.9\,\sigma$ (\itT-only) to $3.1\,\sigma$ (\itTpE) after adjusting for the ``look-elsewhere" effect, while the flattened signal went from $2.4\,\sigma$ (\itT-only) to $3.2\,\sigma$ (\itTpE).
 These interesting results, reflecting those obtained for feature models, suggests the fit to any underlying NG signal might await alternative, but related, oscillatory models for a more compelling explanation.
-We note that the frequency range for this nascent resonant bispectrum analysis is still very limited (relative to the power spectrum analysis).
-It will remain a high priority to investigate resonance models for the final \Planck\ data release, expanding the frequency domain and improving the differentiation between a variety non-scaling models.